-- Stepped cracks which pass through both the brick and the mortar, or along the mortar joints, occur after installation and are normally associated with movement of the brickwork support or foundation.
-Since brick veneer is non-loadbearing, these cracks are not normally a structural concern.
-It is important to establish if the crack is still active (movement still taking place) or is passive (no more movement expected).
-If the crack is active, an engineer should investigate and determine what remedial work needs to be done to stabilize the brick veneer.
-If the crack is passive, and the veneer is secure, then the brickwork can be repaired by replacing damaged brick and tuck-pointing the cracked mortar joints. - Vertical cracks close to corners are generally the result of expansion of brick and insufficient vertical movement joints to accommodate the expansion of brick or vertical movement joints filled with mortar negating the purpose of the joint.
+If the crack is passive, and the veneer is secure, then the brickwork can be repaired by replacing damaged brick and tuck-pointing the cracked mortar joints.

+Vertical cracks close to corners are generally the result of expansion of brick and insufficient vertical movement joints to accommodate the expansion of brick or vertical movement joints filled with mortar negating the purpose of the joint.
 Refer to Forterra Brick's Technical Note "Control Joint Placement".
 If there are vertical movement joints, check that the joints are clear of mortar and debris.
 This can be checked by pushing a thin sharp object (nail) through the sealant.
 If the movement joint if filled, it must be cleared.
 If there are no vertical movement joints in close proximity to the corner, consider cutting movement joints into the brick veneer.
 Positioning the movement joint in line of the crack could be a good solution.

-Tuck-pointing mortar joints: Where mortar joints have deteriorated or are cracked, the mortar should be removed to a depth of one inch, the joint cleaned of dust and the mortar replaced and tooled.
+Tuck-pointing mortar joints: Where mortar joints have deteriorated or are cracked, the mortar should be removed to a depth of 25 mm, the joint cleaned of dust and the mortar replaced and tooled.
 The replacement mortar should be the same as the original mortar.